27 July - 18 August 2024

 A short introduction...

-This 23-day journey will lead through three beautiful and very distinct valleys in the Himalayas.
-Starting in the foothills in picturesque Kashmir we will continue to the heights of the mountains, with enchanting landscapes, between passes and peaks, secluded monasteries, and innumerable unforgettable views of the Zanskar valley, wild, remote and rarely visited.
-Continuing to Leh in Ladakh via Lamayuru monastery we then enter the third valley: Nubra, the Valley of Flowers with hot springs and wide open spaces .
+This 23-day journey will lead through two beautiful and very distinct valleys in the Himalayas.
+Starting slowly exploring Srinagar and the valley and foothills in picturesque Kashmir, we will continue to the heights of the mountains, with enchanting landscapes, between passes and peaks, secluded monasteries, and innumerable unforgettable views.
+We will take time to explore the second valley of Zanskar, wild, remote and rarely visited.
+Continuing via Lamayuru monastery we have time to explore Alchi, Hemis and monasteries and other places of stunning natural and cultural beauty.

-This is an inner and outer journey into great depth and beauty!
+This is an inner and outer journey into great depth and inspiration!

 Provisional programme (to be confirmed):

 1. day: flight (Saturday afternoon or evening).
 I will suggest flights, so we arrive around the same time

 2. day: arrival New Delhi early morning, late morning or lunchtime flight to Srinagar and transport to house boat on Dal Lake, where we will stay.
-Three nights in Srinagar, in the Kashmir Valley.
+Four nights in Srinagar, in the Kashmir Valley.

 3. – 5. day: Time to rest and for sightseeing in Srinagar: old mosques, Dal Lake, Mughal Gardens, old city.
 Opportunity to do some shopping of the beautiful artefacts made in Kashmir.
 Early morning boat ride to floating gardens and market.

-6. day: Drive from Kargil along the Suru river to Rangdum (3,657m).
+9. day: Drive along the Suru river to Rangdum (3.5 hrs).
 The beginning of our trip into the Zanskar Valley.
-Two nights in Rangdum.
+Two nights in Rangdum (3,657 m).

-7. day: all day around Rangdum, one of the most extreme and isolated parts of the Suru Valley, Rangdum is an oblique extended plateau encompassed by breathtaking hills on one side and encrusted rocky mountains on the other.
+10. day: all day around Rangdum, one of the most extreme and isolated parts of the Suru Valley, Rangdum is an oblique extended plateau encompassed by breath-taking hills on one side and encrusted rocky mountains on the other.
 We will visit the 18th century monastery, perched atop of a centrally rising mound.

 11. day: From Rangdum to Padum (3 hrs) – four nights in Padum (3,669 m)